authormcorey927-stack/Matthew-Corey-Publishing/README.md

 ## About Matthew Corey

-Matthew Corey is an author and creator building stories and branded merchandise for readers and fans.
+Matthew Corey is an author and creator building original stories and branded worlds for readers and fans.

 ---